sesubash/simple-puzzle-game/README.md

 This game is developed by Emin KURA by using Javascript and Raphael JS library.

 I have updated the code to render the game object inside a dom element (DIV).

+Reach me @ sesubash@gmail.com